 4. Natural Feminine Care Products

-While feminine care and hygiene products are an evergreen category for online retail, combined with the trend of natural and eco-friendly products, it becomes a breakout niche with little competition and lots of potential.
+While feminine care and hygiene products are an evergreen category for online retail, combined with the trend of natural and eco-friendly products, it becomes a breakout niche with little competition and a lot of potential.

 Their popularity is partly thanks to the success of Honey Pot, makers of all-natural washes, cleanses, wipes, and menstrual products.